pvatsa/pvatsa.github.io/asthra.net/README.md

 The aim of Asthrasoft Foundation is to help us become a better version of ourselves.
 To do this, we explore what we mean by "better" and undertake projects that can help us move in that direction.

 ### Projects that we support
- 1. [Spirulina Foundation](https://www.spirulinafoundation.com/) - Using Spirulina to combat  malnutrition and boosting local employment.
+ 1. [Spirulina Foundation](https://www.spirulinafoundation.com/) - SpirulinaFoundation uses the super food - Spirulina - grown locally to combat malnutrition and boost local employment making a huge difference in the lives of these families.

 ### Ideas that can make a difference
  1. [Evolution of mankind](C90/T01/P000.Cover) - our take on the philosophy of life and what it means to become better human beings.